mame82/UnifyingVulnsDisclosureRepo/README.md

 - Demo shown in the video is part of `munifying`, which will be added to this repo as soon as the respective Logitech patch is issued
 - once keys are extracted `mjackit` could be used to eavesdrop all devices or inject keystrokes
-- covered in "vulnerability report 3"
+- covered in "vulnerability report 3" (will be added, as soon as the Logitech patch is available)

 ### Remote shell